coronalabs/corona-docs/markdown/api/event/mouse/type.markdown

 * `"up"` — indicates that a mouse button was released.
 * `"move"` — indicates that the mouse is moving on the screen.
 * `"drag"` — indicates that the mouse is moving on the screen while a mouse button is pressed.
+* `"scroll"` — indicates that mouse is scrolling along either the X or Y axis.

 ## Example